jrob200/premium-supplemental-repo/general-advice/02-the-coding-journey.md

 ## Be judicious with what you code

-A common aphorism with development work is that the best programming work you can do is avoiding writing code.
+A common aphorism with development work is that the best programming work you can do is in _avoiding_ writing code.
 That may sound weird, but bear with us.
 To illustrate this, consider the 10x rule of software development: that idea you spent 2 hours white-boarding can easily take 20+ hours to design and 200+ to code.
 This rule of thumb applies whether you can or can't design or code yourself.

 ![coding something takes 10x longer than designing it which takes 10x longer than fleshing out the idea](https://i.imgur.com/guDkOgK.jpg "The Turtle.ai 10x Rule of Code")